 Mithra is one such creation made for the public in 2008 as part of the Prospect.1, the largest biennial of international contemporary art in the United States held in New Orleans.
 What was the inspiration?
 Hurricane Katrina.
 Mithra, a gigantic sculpture that resembled Noah’s ark, was placed at the center of Lower Ninth Ward in the city.
 This was to deliberately preach restoration that faced this epicenter of the storm.

 Video: Interview with Mark Bradford, 2018

 Why was New Orleans the perfect place for the sculpture?

-New Orleans is a special place and especially in light of the terrible storm and so only an artist who had experience in relating to people in a way that made them feel important would drive the message of restoration home.
+New Orleans is a special place and especially in light of the terrible storm.
+Only an artist who had experience in relating to people in a way that made them feel important would drive the message of restoration home.
 Luckily, Bradford learned this trait early in life, first when he worked at a salon.
 When he was invited to create an art project for the people of New Orleans, he automatically knew the weight that the art piece he would create needed to bear, and was it heavy?
 While he purposed to use materials that he was familiar with, it took tons of materials.
-On the social aspect, he required for the project to create social impact.
-Three containers stacked one on top of the other was what it would take.
+On the social aspect, he required the project to create social impact.
+Three containers stacked, one on top of the other, was what it would take.

 Prospect.1, New Orleans, 2008